 Majority of (18/25) mothers underwent lower segment cesarean section (LSCS) and only 3 had normal delivery.
 Out of 18 mothers,10 had previous LSCS.
 All babies born at term were with the birthweight ranging between 2.5 kg and 3.2 kg with one exception of 1.66 kg.
-In all these cases, the infants had 5 minutes Apgar score of 8 or 9, and were admitted in the wellbaby nursery, and discharged home without apparent sequelae.
+In all these cases, the infants had 5-minute Apgar score of 8 or 9, and were admitted in the wellbaby nursery, and discharged home without apparent sequelae.

 All the placental discs appeared grossly normal except for the presence of subtle pale areas in few placentas.
 All the cords contained three vessels with no knots or any other gross lesions.
 The cords showed either central or eccentric insertion.
-One placental disc showed thrombotic lesions in the vessels of the chorionic plate.
+One placental disc showed thrombotic lesions in the vessels chorionic plate.

-Histopathological examination showed features of varied maternal vascular malperfusion, fetal vascular malperfusion, acute and chronic inflammatory pathology and few other findings like perivillous fibrin deposits, villous edema, increased syncytial knots, dystrophic calcification etc.
+Histopathological examination showed varied features of maternal vascular malperfusion, fetal vascular malperfusion, acute and chronic inflammatory pathology and few other findings like perivillous fibrin deposits, villous edema, increased syncytial knots, dystrophic calcification etc.

-a feature of maternal vascular malperfusion, 11/25 cases had villous infarct of more than 30%, villous agglutination
+feature of maternal vascular malperfusion, 11/25 cases had villous infarct of more than 30%, villous agglutination and perivillous fibrin deposition.
+Decidual arteriopathy the form of fibrinoid in necrosis, mural hypertrophy, decidual artery perivasculitis and calcification were seen in few